-F.8.4 Pedestrian Crossings and Sidewalks
+F.7.4 Pedestrian Crossings and Sidewalks

-Pedestrian crossings in residential areas and the downtown commercial area are maintained annually by the Department of Public Works.
-Presently, there is one sidewalk within the Town of Hermon: it connects Route 2 with the high school along the school's driveway.
+Pedestrian crossings in residential areas and the downtown commercial area are maintained annually by the Town of Hermon presently, there are currently two sidewalks within the Town of Hermon: one connects Route 2 with the high school along the school's driveway and the other extends from Hermon Corner to Patten Drive.
+The town has recently received a PE grant for sidewalk and crosswalk construction from the Middle School to Schoolhouse Lane for pedestrians.